Dow pole vaults 22,000, but beware the landing

 (For a graphic on 'U.S. stock market breadth' click reut.rs/2hnL4Ob)

+The Dow has risen by about 2,200 points this year and nearly 600 of that advance come from Boeing alone.

-Apple, McDonald's Corp and UnitedHealth Group Inc have each added more than 200 points to the index.
+Apple, McDonald's Corp and UnitedHealth Group Inc have added more than 200 points each.

-The Dow is a price-weighted index, meaning names like Apple, with its $157 price tag, and Boeing, which closed Wednesday near $238 per share, will generally have more of an influence over the index than components like the roughly $25 per share General Electric Co.
+The Dow is a price-weighted index, meaning names like Apple, with its $158 price tag, and Boeing, which trades around $238 per share, will generally have more of an influence over the index than components like the roughly $25 per share General Electric Co.

 The lack of breadth as well as the underperformance by the Dow transports could be a signal that the market rally could be sputtering out, at least for now.

-Julian Emanuel, executive director of U.S. equity and derivatives strategy at UBS in New York, said the weakness of the S&P 500 and Nasdaq on Wednesday versus the strength of Apple shares showed an "underlying fatigue in the rally."
+Julian Emanuel, executive director at U.S. equity and derivatives strategy at UBS in New York, said the weakness of the S&P 500 and Nasdaq on Wednesday versus the strength of Apple shares showed an "underlying fatigue in the rally."

 The S&P 500 and Nasdaq Composite traded flat on Wednesday, even as Apple jumped nearly 5 percent.